vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Wednesday 2026-04-15, I skipped all exercises as my morning and early afternoon were spent on work, on a mix of catching up on scheduled items and a time-sensitive investigation.

+## 2026-04-19: skipped all exercises

+On Sunday 2026-04-19, I skipped all exercises as some complex day job work ended up taking a lot of time.
+Although the work wasn't time-sensitive per se, it was complex and high-context, and took longer than expected, but given the high-context nature, I deemed it best to complete it rather than leave it at an awkward checkpoint.